osposweb/osposweb.github.io/Items.md

 ### 3.1 Sales

 - Currently at the point of sale all items are checked to see if there is sufficient quantity on hand to satisfy the sale.
-If the *Item Type* is set to `Non-stock` then the validation will not take place.
+If the *Stock Type* is set to `Non-stock` then the validation will not take place.

 ### 3.2 Item Maintenance